jshubham2304/Assignment_location/README.md

 # assignment_location

-A new Flutter project.
+A  Flutter project of Google Map.

+#### You just need to enter the google API in code to run successfully.
-Feature:
+## Feature:
-  Geo Locator to Calculate the distance between two point for marker Add Marker on mape according to speed of moveable object.
+  - Geo Locator to Calculate the distance between two point for marker
+  - Add Marker on mape according to speed of moveable object.
-  Update the Location according to Speed of moveable object.
+  - Update the Location according to Speed of moveable object.
-  Creating polyline between the starting poistion to current Position.
+  - Creating polyline between the starting poistion to current Position.
-  Unit Testing on Functions .
+  - Unit Testing on Functions .

 ## Getting Started